hannesm/platform-blog/Signing-the-opam-repository.md

   * validate signatures, print reports
   * adding a signature to an existing file to meet the quorum
   * list quorums waiting to be met on a given branch
-- generate signed snapshots (same as the snapshot bot, for testing)
+- generate `signed` tags (same as the snapshot bot, for testing)

 ### Signing bots

-If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the branch with snapshot file back to the repository server.
+If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the annotated `signed` tag back to the repository server.

 Doing this through mirage unikernels would be cool, and provide good isolation.
 We could imagine running this process regularly:

 - fetch changes from the repository's git (GitHub)
 - check for consistency (linearity)
-- generate and sign the `snapshot` file
+- generate and sign the annotated `signed` tag
 - push tag back to the release repository

 ### Travis